 – We will be self-sustaining during the retreat which means we will distribute tasks like cooking, dishwashing, toilet cleaning, etc. It is also a Chan tradition to incorporate mindful manual work as part of the meditation practice.
 Please be aware that you will be allocated one of the routine tasks and a schedule upon arrival.

-Looking forward to seeing you at the retreat next summer!
+Looking forward to seeing you at the retreat this summer!

-Dharma Drum London, trading as London Chan Meditation, is a not-for-profit organisation registered at Companies House in England and Wales (company number: 12529304), and is recognised as a charity for tax purposes by HMRC (reference number: ZD10119).
+Dharma Drum London, operating as London Chan Meditation, is a Registered Charity at Charity Commission for England and Wales (charity number: 1200733), a not-for-profit organisation registered at Companies House in England and Wales (company number: 12529304), and a charity for tax purposes at HMRC (reference number: ZD10119).

 Our organisation and programmes run entirely on donations.
-All of our programmes are open to everyone, and no fees are required to participate.
+All of our programmes are open to everyone, and no fees are required.
 For those who are able, you are welcome to give us some support on a one-off or regular basis.
+Please tick the Gift Aid box to allow us to claim an additional £0.25 for every £1 you donate from HMRC.
 Thank you!